anvarnarz/ML-clustering-kl-properties-vs-venues/README.md

 and see how different neighborhoods correlated in terms of real estate dataset as well as venues around them.

 # Results
-First let's look at the Real estate dataset based clustering results:
+## Real estate based clustering

+Lets analyse clustering results based on Real estate dataset:

 ![](/images/figure4.png)